sf-wdi-24/rails_bog_app/readme.md

 end
 ```

-If you were tempted to use [`Creature.delete`](http://apidock.com/rails/ActiveRecord/Base/delete/class) to delete from the database, that would be okay *in this case* because there are no relatonships or associations among resources in this app.
+If you were tempted to use [`Creature.delete`](http://apidock.com/rails/ActiveRecord/Base/delete/class) to delete from the database, that would be okay *in this case* because there are no relationships or associations among resources in this app.
 However, get in the habit of using `creature.destroy` to avoid problems with related resources later.

 Let's add a delete button in an existing view.